-So you’ve only got one week in Ireland to cover the rolling green hills and narrow-laned streets of the emerald isle?
+[Updated 11/22/19] So you’ve only got one week in Ireland to cover the rolling green hills and narrow-lane streets of the emerald isle?
 No problem.

 With a little energy and a LOT of driving, you’ll easily knock out the southern half of the country in one epic Ireland road trip itinerary.

-You’ll do one giant circle, avoiding Dublin’s crazy airport and getting the most out of your miles.
+You’ll do one giant circle, avoiding Dublin’s crazy airport and making enough time to see Ireland’s best places to visit.

 If you plan it right, you’ll be in Dublin by early evening.

 This should leave enough time to scope out Happy Hour, walk the festivities by the river, and wind up in Temple Bar for a fabulous serving of fish and chips (warning: the fish has skin and won’t necessarily be white and flaky), all before jet lag sets in.